devskale/python-utils/packages/robotni/robotni_arq/README.md

 #### 3. Start the FastAPI Application

-Open another terminal in the parent directory (`/Users/johannwaldherr/code/python-utils/packages/robotni/`) and run the FastAPI application using Uvicorn:
+Open another terminal in the project parent directory and run the FastAPI application using Uvicorn:

 ```bash
 uvicorn robotni_arq.api:app --reload